 Tips for online shopping

-- Let some time go over before you actually buy.
-Sometimes by waiting for the next day we realize we can wait with this purchase and we just wanted to get the newest smartphone even though the current one still works fine.
+- Let some time go over before you buy.
+Sometimes by waiting for the next day, we realize we can do without this purchase, and we just wanted to get the newest smartphone even though the current one still works fine.

 - Earn money while shopping online by using cashback!

 - Be safe!
-Take care of yourself and don’t fall for scammers.
-Read SafeOnWeb’s tips for a safe web shopping experience.
+Take care of yourself, and don’t fall for scammers.
+Read SafeOnWeb’s tips for a secure web shopping experience.

 For amazon it can even be usefull to compare amazon.de with amazon.fr